 The focus on recent events such as the Swiss Referendum or the ongoing and planned basic income experiments arguably sidesteps critical questions about the underlying forces that have brought attention to basic income among policy makers to the surface and how the contemporary context has reshaped the debate about basic income generally and within different countries.
 Here, too, the European context is particularly relevant.
 A key feature is the effect of austerity politics following the 2010 financial crisis, which has had a major impact across Europe albeit with considerable variation between different countries.
 Whilst the debate about the basic income proposal as an alternative to means-tested income assistance has a long history, a rise in economic insecurity in post-austerity Europe is an important factor on both the demand for a basic income and on countries’ capabilities to institute such a major reform (De Wispelaere, 2017; Standing, 2017; Haagh, 2019b).

 Intricately related to the issue of austerity is the question of welfare state reform and development, which in Europe again takes on particular forms and trajectories that are both distinct from other regions in the world and yet exhibit considerable variation across different countries (Esping-Andersen, 1990, 1999).
 This offers a unique context to study the emerging development of basic income policy in a comparative perspective.
-Although in recent discourse basic income is pitched by some of its advocates as a scheme intent on replacing what they consider as the outmoded and dysfunctional welfare state, historically scholarly analysis of basic income has typically taken the welfare state as a reference point (e.g., Van Parijs, 1996; Offe, 2000), even if to promote a left libertarian alternative (van Parijs, 1995).
-Promotion of BI as alternative to postwar solidarity represented in utopian thought, from Meade (1964) in the 1960s to van Parijs (1995) in the 1990s, was succeeded by approaches that explore public administration constraints on basic income reform (DW several – please list), or/and which situate BI as supplementary to the welfare state (Haagh, 2007, 2015; Jordan, 2008).
+Although in recent discourse basic income is pitched by some of its advocates as a scheme intent on replacing what they consider as the outmoded and dysfunctional welfare state, historically scholarly analysis of basic income has typically taken the welfare state as a reference point (e.g., Van Parijs, 1996; Offe, 2000), even if to promote a left libertarian alternative (Van Parijs, 1995).
+Promotion of BI as alternative to postwar solidarity represented in utopian thought, from Meade (1964) in the 1960s to Van Parijs (1995) in the 1990s, was succeeded by approaches that explore public administration constraints on basic income reform (DW several – please list), or/and which situate BI as supplementary to the welfare state (Haagh, 2007, 2015; Jordan, 2008).

 Recent academic work focuses on situating basic income within the complex architecture of existing welfare states, deliberately envisaging basic income as supplementary to the welfare state and social democracy (Jordan, 2008; Haagh, 2011).
 Understanding basic income as an integral part of ongoing and multifaceted reform of welfare state policies and institutions requires paying attention to how altered global conditions operate as common pressures to intercede in both constraining and reshaping the welfare state foundations for basic income reform.
 For instance, developments in global capitalism in the form of marketisation of development governance — including, in varying degrees, the deregulation of public services and occupational regimes — along with a slump in demand and financialisation, present a constrained policy scenario (Haagh, 2011, 2019) that will impact not only on the political feasibility of introducing a basic income in a given polity but also on the precise design this basic income will take and what objectives is can be expected to deliver (De Wispelaere and Martinelli, 2017).